 Lederer said, “She offered a $5,000 reward for any person who could pass a polygraph that they were the monster.”

 In July Joe Pack, a local sculptor, carved a likeness of Goatman based on witness descriptions.
-On July 17 Goatman shared the front page with Wernher von Braun, Lady Bird Johnson, and Neil Armstrong, who was moonbound.
+On July 17 the replica Goatman shared the front page with Wernher von Braun, Lady Bird Johnson, and Neil Armstrong, who was moonbound.

 In all, more than seventy people claimed to have seen Goatman in the summer of sixty-nine.
 Some even took lie-detector tests.
 People saw Goatman running through the woods, found tracks too big for a man, reported mutilated sheep.
 Goatman was always seen between midnight and 4 a.m., always in the densely wooded, isolated area of Greer Island.

 But Goatman sightings decreased by September—just about the time school started.

 Then, after school started, on November 9 the Press detailed one of the last reported sightings of Goatman.
 On Friday, November 7 (which was not a school night), Charles Buchanan had been fishing on the lake near Greer Island.
 “I was asleep in my sleeping bag in the bed of my pickup. . . .
 I woke up when my pickup tipped.
 Something was lifting it.”

 Then, the Press wrote, “a hair-covered face heaved itself over the side of the pickup, and two long, hairy arms grabbed Buchanan—sleeping bag and all—and hoisted him in the air and then dropped him.

 “Almost overpowered by the critter’s stench, Buchanan said he did the only thing he could think of—he grabbed for the barbecued chicken he’d bought earlier and thrust it, sack and all, at the monster’s head.